 100 S. Avenida del Convento #180

 Calling all cycling enthusiasts.
-Whether you enjoy cycling or not, you will appreciate the thought put into the design, atmosphere, and small batch roasted coffee in this almost hidden shop set on a busy street in Tucson.
+Whether you enjoy cycling or not, you will appreciate the thought put into the design, atmosphere, and small-batch roasted coffee in this almost hidden shop set on a busy street in Tucson.
 The building was designed to minimize the harsh light and noise from the surrounding area, which you’ll notice as soon as you enter the desert courtyard and walkway leading into the shop.
-Once inside, you’ll see a display of bicycles on the wall surrounded by beautiful wood work crafted from local artisans.
+Once inside, you’ll see a display of bicycles on the wall surrounded by beautiful woodwork crafted by local artisans.
 In the middle of the shop is a large communal table where free cuppings are held weekly and open to the public.
-Their sister location, Stella Java, started by the same owners, is also worth a visit at Mercado San Agustin.
-You’ll get the same great coffee in a different setting, set in an open-air market with seating indoors and outdoors, and with shops and a bakery all within a short-walking distance.
+Their sister location, Stella Java, started by the same owners, is also worth a visit to Mercado San Agustin.
+You’ll get the same great coffee in a different setting, set in an open-air market with seating indoors and outdoors, and with shops and a bakery all within a short walking distance.

 Raging Sage Coffee Roasters